ShibelAl/assembler-project/README.md

 - `.ent` - Entries file
 - `.ext` - Externals file

-An example of input and output files can be found under the 'tests' folder.
+An example of input and output files can be found under the 'example_assembly_files' folder.

 ## Hardware
 - CPU